aendie/SkyAlmanac-Py3/README.md

 Correction to Sun Data: "Sun continually above/below horizon" now shown if it applies to both Sunrise and Sunset, or *additionally* to both Civil Twilight Start & End; or *additionally* to both Astronomical Twilight Start & End, i.e. as two, four or six events per day and latitude.
 This brings it in line with Nautical Almanacs.

-&emsp;:smiley:&ensp;Skyalmanac is now available on DockerHub [here](https://hub.docker.com/repository/docker/aendie/skyalmanac).&ensp;:smiley:

-The DockerHub image contains a Linux-based OS, TeX Live, the application code, and third party Python imports (including the astronomical libraries).
-It can be executed "in a container" on Windows 10 Pro, macOS or a Linux-based OS.

 **UPDATE: Jun 2021**

 This version introduces multiprocessing and thus a gain in performance.
 Single-processing is also a selectable option, if required.
 Testing has been successfully performed on Windows 10 and Ubuntu 20.04 LTS.
 (No testing can be performed on Mac OS.)
 Compared to single-processing ...